speedata/publisher/doc/manual/content/en/reference/configuration.md

 ```

 You can access the base directory of the project with `%(projectdir)s`.
 This is the directory with the file `publisher.cfg`.
+The variable only exists in the configuration file.
+In the [Lua callbacks]({{% relref "/manual/integration/luacallbacks" %}}) it is not needed: a file name returned by the `lookup_file` callback is resolved by the regular file search, which includes the project directory.

 All entries in the configuration file are optional.
 The configuration files are read in the following order: `/etc/speedata/publisher.cfg`, `~/.publisher.cfg` and in the current directory `publisher.cfg`.